 How and Why to Soak Seeds Before Planting

 You can give vegetable seeds a head start in the garden by soaking seeds before planting them.
-The extra moisture can speed germination and helps them thrive.
+The extra moisture can jump-start the germination process and increase the germination rate.

 pea seeds in water in a glass jar

-Once the soil is ready, the garden gloves on, and the seeds in-hand, it is time to get planting.
-But what if there were a way to get those seeds germinating just a little bit faster?
-A way to conserve water in those early days when daily – sometimes twice daily, in dry climates – watering is necessary to germination?
+Once the soil is ready, the garden gloves on, and the seeds in hand, it is time to get planting.
+But what if there were a way to speed up the germination time?
+A way to conserve water in those early days when daily – sometimes twice daily, in dry climates – watering is necessary for germination?
 A means of ensuring that, despite your possibly drier climate, seeds still germinate in the hottest of temperatures?

-Soaking seeds could possibly be that solution for you.
+Soaking seeds could be the solution for you.

 pretty garden with tomatoes and flowers - cover of book "edible front yard garden"The 5-Gallon Garden